 Finally, there are certain receivers who directly share their internal reputation score for your domain.
 You can check domain reputation there for free as long as you have high enough volume to anonymize the data.
 The most notable is Google Postmaster Tools, a top receiver for many senders.
 You’ll get an exact reputation grade from Google that directly affects deliverability to Gmail recipients.
 Shifts in your GPT domain reputation can be traced to shifts in deliverability to gmail.com recipients directly.

 Even if Gmail isn’t your biggest receiver, data on how one entity views your domain is excellent insight into how other receivers might determine your reputation.
-And there’s some good news for Eastern European brands — Yandex and Mail.ru developed their own postmaster tools you can use for free.
+And there’s some good news for Eastern European brands — Mail.ru has developed their own postmaster tools you can use for free.

 If you’re not seeing very much data about your domain, don’t sweat it!
 It likely just means your volume isn’t large or consistent enough yet.
 Just make sure you’re working with highly reputable ESPs to optimize deliverability.
 In the meantime, set up custom DKIM and Return-Path domains so that as your email volume grows, you’ll be able to build a standalone domain reputation based on your own good sending practices.